 Are you keeping your use of complementary health options from your doctor, for fear of disapproval?
 While you might believe that your doctor may not wish to discuss complementary or integrative medicine, you shouldn't really make any assumptions.
 Some doctors are open to complementary care, and may even refer you to a practitioner.
 But do be prepared for some skepticism, because not all treatments are proven, and some may require you to suspend your conventional treatment, or may even cause harm.
 Talk to your doctor about the options you are considering.
 He or she can help you to make an informed decision and can give you information about any risks you may not be aware of.

 If you do pursue a complementary health therapy, it is in your best interest to keep your doctor informed about all medicinal products you are taking.
-A survey conducted by Health Canada in 2010 showed that 73% of Canadians regularly take "natural health products."
-(Under this term, Health Canada includes vitamins, minerals, herbal remedies, homeopathic medicines, traditional medicines such as traditional Chinese medicines, probiotics, and products such as amino acids and essential fatty acids).
+According to Health Canada, 71% of Canadians have used "natural health products."
+(Under this term, Health Canada includes vitamins, minerals, herbal remedies, and homeopathic medicines.)
 Be aware that natural health products can have side effects too, and many prescription and over-the-counter medications can interact with "natural" health products, and vice versa.
 Simply because a product is called "natural" does not mean it will be safe.
 Also, certain people (such as children, seniors, pregnant or breast-feeding women, or people who are chronically ill) may also be more vulnerable than others to adverse reactions.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/healthfeature/gethealthfeature/Integrative-Medicine-the-ABCs